techidaily/site-games-able/source/_posts/stepping-up-your-game-cs2-for-mac-devices.md

  Before launching Counter-Strike 2, it's essential to adjust settings in CrossOver to enhance performance and stability.
 You can do so by following these steps:

 1. Close the Steam window, and open CrossOver again.
 2. Select the**Steam** bottle and toggle on**D3DMetal** on the right.
-This will enable[hardware acceleration via DirectX](https://www.makeuseof.com/what-is-directx-why-important-for-gaming/) and translate all API calls to Metal.
+This will enable [hardware acceleration via DirectX](https://www.makeuseof.com/what-is-directx-why-important-for-gaming/) and translate all API calls to Metal.
 ![CrossOver Steam bottle configuration settings page](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/11/steam-bottle-configuration-settings-crossover.jpg)
 3. Reopen Steam, go to**Library** , Control-click on Counter-Strike 2, and navigate to**Properties > General** .
 4. Type in the following command under the**Launch Options** field: